 GISTs usually do not produce any symptoms until they are large enough to be noticed by the patient as an abdominal mass or when they cause pain.
 The tumour is more commonly found incidentally on imaging and/or endoscopy done for unrelated reasons.
-A biopsy can be helpful in diagnosis; however, these tumours are usually too deep in the muscle to be sampled in a biopsy done on endoscopy.

 Stomach GISTs make up more than half (approximately 70%) of gastrointestinal tract GISTs and are associated with a more favourable outcome compared to tumours of the same size that start in the small intestine or rectum.

 Most GISTs start in the muscular wall of the gastrointestinal tract although they can grow towards the mucosa or serosa of the organ.
 Tumours that extend into the mucosa are more likely to spread to other parts of the body than those that are only found in the muscular wall.

 Occasionally, GISTs can also develop outside the gastrointestinal tract in the mesentery, omentum, retroperitoneum, and pelvis.
 The location of the tumour is important because it is used in the risk assessment score (see below).

 The risk assessment score is a system designed to predict the risk of metastatic disease (spread of tumour cells to other parts of the body).
 Pathologists use three criteria to determine the score: mitotic rate (the number of tumour cells dividing to create new tumour cells), the location of the tumour in the gastrointestinal tract, and the tumour size.
 The three criteria are combined to determine the overall score.